How can employers make pay go further without increasing the wage bill?

-This problem is especially acute for small businesses, whose staff budgets may not allow them to award bonuses or even modest pay increases and since April 2016 the government has frozen most working age welfare benefits in cash terms, as higher inflation has eroded their purchasing power for the lower paid.
-With this in mind, how can employers help to make pay go further without pay rises?
+This problem is especially acute for small businesses, whose staff budgets may not allow them to award bonuses or even modest pay increases and since April 2016 the government has frozen most working-age welfare benefits in cash terms, as higher inflation has eroded their purchasing power for the lower paid.
+With this in mind, how can employers help to make payments go further without pay rises?

 A changing world of work

 The support that small companies receive from the existing benefits industry to provide affordable employee benefits in addition to wages and salaries is poor.
-Too often the benefit providers demand large set up fees just for installing the complex benefits platform.
+Too often the benefits providers demand large setup fees just for installing the complex benefits platform.
 Then, there is the additional cost of the benefits themselves, which may be beyond the employer’s budget spend.

 A simpler and more cost-effective employee benefits solution

-With the growth of digitisation, there are now providers out there that provide simple creative employee benefit solutions that can make a significant impact on your staff.
-There is a new breed of benefit provider coming into the market that can offer both voluntary benefits and employer funded ones on a single low-cost platform that makes the provision of benefits in the workplace easy for small and large employers.
+With the growth of digitisation, there are now providers out there that provide simple creative employee benefits solutions that can make a significant impact on your staff.
+There is a new breed of benefits provider coming into the market that can offer both voluntary benefits and employer-funded ones on a single low-cost platform that makes the provision of benefits in the workplace easy for small and large employers.

-Costly flexible benefit platforms can be a thing of the past.
-The key advantage to employers of a simple solution is that the platform can host both voluntary benefits, which the employee funds themselves from their salary, as well as employer funded benefits when there is a budget.
+Costly flexible benefits platforms can be a thing of the past.
+The key advantage to employers of a simple solution is that the platform can host both voluntary benefits, which the employee funds themselves from their salary, as well as employer-funded benefits when there is a budget.